 1. Attend Your Pre-Arrival Orientation

-Your Home Country Agent is required to give you a Pre-Arrival Orientation before you travel to the U.S., and you are required to attend.
-In this orientation you will meet face-to-face with your Home Country Agent and they will provide you with materials and information on the following:
+In this orientation you will meet face-to-face with your Home Country Agent and they will provide you with:

-Your sponsor's name, contact person, address, email and phone number, including a 24 hour emergency phone line and the Department of State's toll-free help line;
+All the contact info for ERDT, including a 24 hour emergency phone line and the Department of State's toll-free help line;

-What to expect as you travel to the United States, including the steps for passing through U.S. Customs & Immigration.
+What to expect as you travel to the United States, and pass through U.S. Customs & Immigration.

 The purpose and cultural goals of Summer Work/Travel, and advice for how to experience U.S. culture;

-An list of all fees that you will pay to your Home Country Agent, including what each fee is for;
+A list of all fees that your Home Country Agent collects;

 Description and amount of typical costs (living expenses, transportation expenses) while in the United States (visit this website to get an idea for yourself);